Frequently Asked Questions

 If you're applying to a graduate program at Southern Miss, be sure to check out these frequently asked questions regarding required transcripts, test scores, program-specific required documents, the application, application deadlines and fees, admissions decisions, and other miscellaneous questions!

-You can track the receipt of all required documents, including transcripts, by logging into your self-service portal.
-Click on Applications and then Summary to view the status of outstanding documents.
+You can track the receipt of all required documents, including transcripts, by logging into your application portal.
 Please be aware that transcripts typically take 24-48 hours to be processed.

 If you were a former student at Southern Miss, you will NOT need to request your transcript.
 As a courtesy, we will request a transcript on your behalf.
 Just be sure to include Southern Miss in your education history.

 Graduate Admissions accepts official transcripts sent in sealed, official envelopes via the postal mail and via electronic transcript services.
-Our eScript Safe code is 002441 GRAD.
-For electronic transcript services requiring an email address, please use graduateschoolFREEMississippi.
+For electronic transcript services requiring an email address, please use graduateschoolFREEMississippi, otherwise, be certain to select The University of Southern Mississippi - Graduate Admissions from any lists.
 Transcripts being sent via the postal mail should be addressed to:

-International applicants should address official transcripts to:The University of Southern Mississippi International Student and Scholar Services 118 College Drive #5151 Hattiesburg, MS 39406 USA
+International applicants should address official transcripts to:The University of Southern Mississippi Office of International Admissions 118 College Drive #5135 Hattiesburg, MS 39406 USA

-Most programs require GRE test scores.
+Certain programs require standardized test results.
+(To review a list of programs that require test scores, please visit the Program Information webpage.)
+Of those that do, most programs require or accept GRE results.
 The College of Business and other select programs may accept GMAT scores.
-Certain programs in education may accept the MAT.
+Programs in education may accept the MAT or request PRAXIS Core and/or PRAXIS II subject area results.
 Contact the office of your anticipated major to determine whether they will accept scores other than the GRE.
 If you have not already taken the GRE or other test, you should do so at least six weeks prior to your program deadline.